particleman14/Transfer-Learning-Edge-Devices/README.md

 The next step is to convert this model and deploy it to our Jetson Nano.

- # Export and Deploy to Edge Device
+ # Export and Deploy to Edge Device'

  <img src='https://github.com/particleman14/Transfer-Learning-Application/blob/main/Files/TL%20onnx%20export.PNG' width="360" height="180">